microsoft/cpp_client_telemetry/private/docs/data-viewer.md

 The `DispatchDataViewerEvent` method will be used internally to dispatch a packet to the `IDataViewerCollection` implementation, which subsequently conveys it to all registered data viewers.
-The current plan is that `HttpRequestEncoder` should call this method as it encodes data to be sent via Network.
+The current plan is that `HttpRequestEncoder` should call this method as it encodes data to be sent.
+Given that we will send the event to the viewer before attempting network calls, this approach allows us to send each packet exactly once to the viewer, without having to add fall-back logic in case of retries or network failures.
+The dispatching of the event to the registered viewers is not done in any particular order.

 To provide access to `IDataViewerCollection`, `ILogManager` Accessors will be added as below and the `LogManagerImpl` will store a pointer to the